Apicurio/apicurio-registry-content-sync-operator/README.md

 # apicurio-registry-content-sync-operator

+This repository is no longer maintained by the Apicurio Registry core maintainers.

+There is a number of reasons for not following this approach, some of them being that this is a "broken by design" approach as the current Apicurio Registry API is not built to be idempotent and used in such a way:

+Reconciliation is going to fail under some (common) conditions like concurrent updates of artifacts Detecting failures in reconciliation requires extra monitoring and external tools causing Registry to misbehave instead of failing
+Manually fixing a failure in reconciliation always requires human intervention The amount of data that can be stored is limited (by default ETCD limit is, per object, 1.5MB)

 A Kubernetes Operator that allows to manage the lifecycle of Artifacts in [Apicurio Registry](https://www.apicur.io/registry/).
 A perfect tool to manage your APIs and Schemas in Apicurio Registry using Git Ops processes.